Editor’s Note: This blog was originally published in March 2015. It has been updated to include the latest information.

 - Optimize environmental efficiencies including power availability/delivery to IoT platforms and devices

-- Leverage network peering and exchange platforms (Equinix Internet Exchange and Equinix Fabric™) to establish new revenue streams and gain access to existing markets
+- Leverage network peering and interconnection platforms (Equinix Internet Exchange® and Equinix Fabric®) to quickly establish new revenue streams and gain access to existing markets

 - Increase the core peering metro density in transport layer and switch/router fabrics to support the next generation of user demand and traffic growth

-- Seek out hosting services at execution sites that are in close proximity to users and customers, and the end-to-end service chain of partners, service delivery organizations, clouds and wire/wireless networks
+- Seek out hosting services at execution sites in close proximity to users and customers, and the end-to-end service chain of partners, service delivery organizations, clouds and wire/wireless networks

-- Solve the latency challenge with bandwidth, traffic control and proximity
+- Solve latency challenges with bandwidth, load balancing and proximity